 Accessible from the west bank’s main road, not far from the Mortuary Temple of Thutmosis III, are the Khokha tombs (also spelled el-Kokha).
 There’s normally a group of three open, but only two were accessible during my visit.

-While the artwork is well-preserved, the protective glass combined with the harsh fluorescent lighting really ruins the experience.
+While the artwork is well-preserved, the protective glass combined with the harsh fluorescent lighting really diminishes the experience.
 This makes the Khokha group the least essential of this list.

 Djehutimose was an 18th Dynasty priest under both Amenhotep II and Thutmosis IV.
 There’s some very nice artwork here, including depictions of the priest and his family along with the Opening of the Mouth Ceremony.

-You can also see the Weighing of the Heart, a scene which implies that those who are full of guilt will have a difficult time in the next life.
+You can also see the Weighing of the Heart, a scene which implies that those who are full of guilt will have a difficult time in the next life (or may not make it there at all!).

 Roy & Shuroy

 But in spite of the name, there are actually three tombs to visit in this group.
-And several others are currently under excavation.
+And several others are currently being excavated.

 These overlooked tombs maintain their vivid color and are worth seeing if you have the time.